coreshop/CoreShop/docs/03_Development/01_Getting_Started.md

 # CoreShop

-CoreShop is a Plugin for Pimcore.
+CoreShop is a Bundle for Pimcore.
 So it heavily depends on Pimcore itself.
 The most important things on how to develop with CoreShop are depending on Pimcore and its ecosystem.

 So, the most important documentation is there: